 The Dweller on the Threshold

-Saturn or Set has many forms and can be viewed from infinite perspectives.
+Saturn or Set has many forms.
 His nature is something of a paradox.
-The Tarot picture for the month of Sagittarius, Art XIV, depicts an Angel, while the Tarot Atu for the month of Capricorn commencing with the solstice, depicts a Devil.
-This Angel and Devil are two sides of one coin, a dual expression of the soul and of that very quaint appellation, the ‘Holy Guardian Angel’.
-The trickster, the shapeshifter, the adversary, the opposer, the shadow, the stranger, the ‘other’ are all names for Set, Saturn or the Devil, whose role in Initiation is so central that sometimes he is termed as simply, the Lord of Initiation.
+The 14th Tarot Atu for the month of Sagittarius depicts an Angel, while the Atu for Capricorn and the solstice depicts a Devil.
+This Angel and Devil are two sides of one coin, a dual expression of the soul and Holy Guardian Angel.
+The trickster, the shapeshifter, the adversary, the opposer, the shadow, the stranger, the ‘other’ are all names for Set, Saturn or the Devil, whose role in initiation is so central that sometimes he is termed as simply, the Lord of Initiation.
 Another epithet is the Dweller on the Threshold.
-The following is an instructional piece on the Dweller on the Threshold, reproduced from our course in practical Qabalah: